Rainlabuw/satellite-constellation/rl_experiments/notes.md

 Read up on mechanism design, and on Michael Chang's paper on mechanism design for RL.
 However, the more I think about this, the more I'm unsure that this is actually relevant to our scenario.
 It seems to me that rather than having a value and a policy network which act separately, we should instead just have a value network, whose output is directly fed into an auction.

 Although it seems like thats what I already did, so I'm not sure what the path forward is.

+#### 4/16/24
+Toying with the idea of "accelerated auctions."
+Both via agents associated with the same satellite colluding to reduce iteration time, and by seeding the auction with prices.

+I'm not actually sure how to set up the colluding thing, but perhaps that might help slightly.
+My intuition is that it won't do much, though.

+With regards to prices, as auctions get bigger it seems that prices being initialized to good values speeds convergence significantly.

+i.e. at auctions of size 10 x 10, there is a minor speedup, but at 20 x 20 if prices are initialized with noise N(0, 0.01) while prices are nominally around 0.1, then there is a 2x speedup.
+However, if the noise on the prices becomes large, then you can potentially hurt convergence.

+The other element of this is benefit.
+When n=m, this price initialization occurs without any penalty on the benefit of the auction.
+However, when n < m, then there can be significant cost impacts.